Close sites icon close

 A Nicaraguan family walks across the border zone into northern Costa Rica to seek asylum.

 UNHCR, the UN Refugee Agency, has released a new resource for states on asylum processing.
-Titled Effective Processing of Asylum Applications: Practical Considerations and Practices, the paper consolidates best practices to support national asylum systems with expedient and quality processing of asylum cases, as many are facing increasing caseloads and mounting backlogs, owing to rising forced displacement, and the COVID-19 pandemic.
+Titled Effective Processing of Asylum Applications: Practical Considerations and Practices(link is external)Link is external, the paper consolidates best practices to support national asylum systems with expedient and quality processing of asylum cases, as many are facing increasing caseloads and mounting backlogs, owing to rising forced displacement, and the COVID-19 pandemic.

 Even in 2020, despite a historic drop in applications due to the onset of the COVID-19 pandemic and related restrictions, there were still almost 1.3 million individual asylum applications received in national asylum systems.
 While this was much less than the almost 2.2 million applications received in 2019, asylum systems still struggled with the additional challenge of operating in the context of a public health emergency.